Subthalamic nucleus: Pathophysiology

 Lesioning the STN leads to alleviation of motor symptoms such as akinesia, rigidity, and tremor in Parkinson disease.
 This was first shown in the MPTP primate model in a paper by Bergman and colleagues.
 This inspired Benazzouz and colleagues to probe deep brain stimulation of the nucleus, which was known to exert similar effects as ablative lesions.
 Soon after, the team of Alim Louis Benabid showed that deep brain stimulation of the nucleus leads to symptom relief in human patients with Parkinson disease, as well, which led to the establishment of the currently FDA approved and widely applied form of deep brain stimulation.
 The first to be stimulated are the terminal arborisations of afferent axons, which modify the activity of subthalamic neurons.
 However, it has been shown in thalamic slices from mice, that the stimulus also causes nearby astrocytes to release adenosine triphosphate (ATP), a precursor to adenosine (through a catabolic process).
 In turn, adenosine A1 receptor activation depresses excitatory transmission in the thalamus, thus mimicking ablation of the subthalamic nucleus.

 Before the Bergman paper, the stereotactic field avoided lesioning the nucleus, since it was known that unilateral destruction or disruption of the subthalamic nucleus — which may result from naturally occurring strokes — may lead to hemiballismus.
 While this remains generally true, iatrogenic lesioning of the STN has been carried out numerous times and has recently gained new wind with the advent of MR guided focused ultrasound, which has also been probed for subthalamic nucleotomies to treat Parkinson disease.
-Curiously, a team around Michael Fox could recently show that, while some lesions that led to hemiballism were indeed in and around the STN, the majority of reported cases were in other regions of the brain.
+A team around Michael Fox could recently show that, while some lesions that led to hemiballism were indeed in and around the STN, the majority of reported cases were in other regions of the brain.

 As one of the STN's suspected functions is in impulse control, dysfunction in this region has been implicated in obsessive–compulsive disorder.
 Application of high frequency pulses by deep brain stimulation has shown some promise in correcting severe impulsive behavior and has been FDA approved for treatment resistant cases with the disorder.